ibm-cloud-docs/account/catalog-terraform-template-cli.md

 ```
 {: codeblock}

 If you want to import software from a private repository, you can use a personal access token by adding [--token TOKEN] to your command.
-Private GitLab repositories are not supported.
 {: important}

 ## Add a category tag to your Terraform template